-Use your computer, smartphone, or tablet to spend some rewarding time learning about trends in mental illness and mental health.
-These live, online presentations feature specialists in various fields, including AMI staff, doctors, community workers, and more.
+Our popular Hot Topics are live, online Q&As held on Facebook where you can use your computer or smartphone to interact with experts discussing trends in mental health.
+This season our Hot Topics will be spontaneous and unscheduled with surprise guests and breaking news from the mental health world.
+Our live, online presentations feature specialists in various fields, including AMI staff, doctors, community workers, and more.
 The hosts interact with you–you can send in live questions and comments while watching.
-Registration not necessary, and you do not have to have a Facebook account to watch the presentation.
+Registration is not necessary, and you do not have to have a Facebook account to watch the presentation.
 Videos can be watched here at a later date if you miss the live event.

 Has your loved one changed recently?
 Have they been affected by something that happened in their life and you don’t know how best to support them?
 Do you suspect they have a mental illness but don’t know how to approach the subject?
 Want to find out how you can help them?
 Join us as we talk about mental illness and how it may affect our loved ones.

 Mental illness not only affects the person living with it, but their friends and family as well.
 Have you had a parting of ways with a friend?
 Has one of your family members withdrawn from you?
 In this Hot Topics event, we talked about how we can cope with losing relationships through mental illness and ways to bridge those strained relationships.

 Winter can be longer for some of us.
 The days are shorter, the sun isn’t as high in the sky, it’s dark and cold–all these things can negatively affect our mental health.
 Watch our talk on Seasonal Affective Disorder and get some tips to help you get through the colder months of the year.

 In this Hot Topics event, our experts talked all about women’s mental health.
 Did you know that women have higher rates of mood and anxiety disorders?
 Find out more by watching the recording.